Can a General Contractor Do Electrical Work?

 Conclusion

-Hiring a licensed electrician as a subcontractor would ensure that electrical work is conducted safely, that the codes of buildings are followed, and that it complies with insurance regulations.
+Not only does one need to be licensed, but one also needs to comply with severe codes, lest it compromise safety or regulations.
+Hiring a licensed electrician as a subcontractor ensures that electrical work is conducted safely, that building codes are followed, and that insurance regulations are complied with.